-Meanwhile, cook 4oz spaghetti in a big pot of salted, boiling water until it’s al dente.
+Meanwhile, cook 4oz gluten-free or regular spaghetti in a big pot of salted, boiling water until it’s al dente.
 No need to drain, even (you’ll see!)

 To the cooked kale and cranberries, add 1/4 cup sliced and pitted kalamata olives.
 The olives add an awesome, salty bite to the pasta that I just love.